This fascinating tour takes in the historic

 drives over rough terrain.
 It is therefore better

 suited to the hardier traveller.

-Hotel in Khartoum for 2 nights from £110 per
+in Khartoum for 2 nights from £125 per person, or

 The itinerary may be run in reverse